Effect of redshift bin mismatch on cross correlation between DESI Legacy Imaging Survey and Planck CMB lensing potential: Data

 \section{Data}

-\subsection{CMB Lensing Data}
+\subsection{CMB lensing data}

 We used the lensing potential maps from the third data release (PDR3)\footnote{\url{https://pla.esac.esa.int/\#cosmology}} of the \textit{Planck} collaboration \citep{Planck2020VIII}.
 PDR3 uses the SMICA DX12 CMB maps to reconstruct the lensing potential from the CMB temperature and polarization data covering $\sim 67\%$ of the sky.
-SMICA (Spectral Matching Independent Component Analysis; \citealt{Delabrouille2003}) is a foreground component separation method that had the best performance during the \textit{Planck} foreground cleaning mock challenge \cite{Planck2014XII}.
+SMICA (Spectral Matching Independent Component Analysis; \citealt{Delabrouille2003}) is a foreground component separation method that {showed} the best performance during the \textit{Planck} foreground cleaning mock challenge \citep{Planck2014XII}.
 For our baseline analysis, we used the minimum-variance CMB lensing potential map (hereafter MV map) estimated from the inverse-variance weighting of all lensing estimators based on different correlations of CMB temperature and polarization maps.
-In addition, \textit{Planck} PDR3 also provides lensing potential maps estimated only from the CMB temperature measurements (hereafter TT map) and with deprojection of the Sunyaev-Zeldovich sources (SZ-deproj map from now onwards).
-We used the TT and SZ-deproj maps in section \ref{sec:diff_cmb_lensing_maps} to study the dependence of our results on the choice of the CMB lensing potential map.
+In addition, \textit{Planck} PDR3 also provides lensing potential maps estimated only from the CMB temperature measurements (hereafter {the} TT map) and with deprojection of the Sunyaev-Zeldovich sources (hereafter, {the} SZ-deproj map).
+We use the TT and SZ-deproj maps in section \ref{sec:diff_cmb_lensing_maps} to study the dependence of our results on the choice of the CMB lensing potential map.

-The lensing potential $\phi$ was converted to lensing convergence $\kappa$, where $\kappa$ is proportional to the two dimensional Laplacian of $\phi$.
+The lensing potential $\phi$ was converted to lensing convergence $\kappa$, where $\kappa$ is proportional to the {two-dimensional} Laplacian of $\phi$.
 In spherical harmonic space, this relation can be expressed as \citep{Hu2000}

-The \textit{Planck} PDR3 package provides spherical harmonics coefficients for the lensing convergence maps at \texttt{HEALPix}\footnote{\url{https://healpix.jpl.nasa.gov/}} \citep{Gorski2005} resolution parameter $\textit{N}_{\text{side}}=4096$, which we downgraded to $\textit{N}_{\text{side}}=1024$ for our analysis.
-The data package also provides an estimate of the noise power spectrum $N_{\ell}^{\kappa\kappa}$ for the lensing convergence maps along with binary maps masking the regions of sky not suitable for analysis.
+The \textit{Planck} PDR3 package provides spherical harmonics coefficients for the lensing convergence maps at {the} \texttt{HEALPix}\footnote{\url{https://healpix.jpl.nasa.gov/}} \citep{Gorski2005} resolution of ${N}_{\text{side}}=4096$, which we downgraded to ${N}_{\text{side}}=1024$ for our analysis.
+The data package also provides an estimate of the noise power spectrum $N_{\ell}^{\kappa\kappa}$ for the lensing convergence maps along with binary maps masking the regions of {the} sky not suitable for analysis.

-\subsection{Legacy Survey Data}
+\subsection{Legacy survey data}